 Nearly one-third of American adults have high blood pressure (hypertension), according to the Centers for Disease Control and Prevention.
-If you have high blood pressure, studies have shown that you can lower your blood pressure by eating a healthy diet.
+If you have high blood pressure, you can lower your blood pressure by eating a healthy diet.

 A healthy diet emphasizes:

 Many foods and beverages can prevent you from lowering your blood pressure.
 Keep reading to learn about nine that you should limit or avoid if you have high blood pressure.